 - High minimum CPM in your Private Auction deals where DSPs prioritize bidding on lower CPM deals

 Best plan of action is to stop the Private Auction deal.
-Alternatively, allow Open Auction bids to compete with Private Auction bids to maximize your revenue through increased competition.
+Alternatively, allow Open Auction bids to compete with Private Auction bids.
+This may help increase revenue through increased competition.
+However, individual DSPs may opt to respond with a deal ID despite having a better Open Auction bid.
+If enough DSPs respond in this way, you may continue to observe negative or negligible lift.